-Overall, grass fed cow ghee if consumed in moderation, can work as a feel-good and everyday staple in your diet.
-Replace the current fats in your diet with ghee good fats, and watch your keto diet work fantastically.’
+Overall, grass-fed cow ghee butter if consumed in moderation, can work as a feel-good and everyday staple in your diet.
+Replace the current fats in your diet with ghee good fats, and watch your Keto diet work fantastically.’

 Ghee Composition and its role in the ketogenic diet

-Ghee Composition and its role in the ketogenic diet is quite unique.
+The composition of ghee and its role in the ketogenic diet is quite unique.
 A tablespoon of ghee has 13 grams of fat to butter’s 12 grams, and about a gram more of monounsaturated and saturated fats, the good fats, which brings us to MCTs.
-The ketogenic diet and MCTs also help in cancer prevention.

-Ghee vs butter: ghee does not have the trace of casein
+Ghee vs. Butter: ghee does not have a trace of casein

-This is the biggest difference between butter and ghee and might be a trump card for you if you’re allergic to dairy protein.
-Butter is mostly fat and water, but it still has trace amounts of casein and lactose, the two compounds in dairy that most often cause allergies and sensitivities.
-Casein provides butter its silky creaminess.
+Casein-free feature is the biggest difference between butter and ghee butter and might be a trump card for you if you’re allergic to dairy protein.
+Butter is mostly fat and water, but it still has trace amounts of casein and lactose, the two compounds that triggers allergies and sensitivities.
+Casein provides butter with its silky creaminess.

 It can also cause symptoms like: